jatindermashall/jatindermashall/README.md

 ### Hi there, I'm Jatinder 👋

-Here are some ideas to get you started:
+- Lover of latest technologies and tech digger( keen to prove best solution with optimal code).
+- Love to learn latest technoligies as they make the developer's life more easy and saves lot of time.
+- 🔭 I’m currently working on React Native and React Redux.
 - 🔭 I’m currently working on React Native app
 - 🌱 I’m currently learning React AWS Amplify
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on enterprise levels big projects.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about : Website, mobile app stack suggestion and
-- 📫 How to reach me: ...
+- 📫 How to reach me: jatinder@aryssolutions.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...